aalyria/api/tools/nbictl/README.md

 ## update

-Updates one or more entities described in textproto files.
+Updates, or creates if missing, one or more entities described in textproto files.

 **--files, -f**="": [REQUIRED] Glob of textproto files that represent one or more Entity messages.

+**--ignore_consistency_check**: Always update or create the entity, without verifying that the provided `commit_timestamp` matches the currently stored entity.

 ## list